eclipse-archived/ceylon-lang.org/documentation/tour/basics.md

     doc "The Hello World program
          ... version 1.1!"
     void hello() {
-        writeLine("Hello, this is Ceylon " process.languageVersion
+        print("Hello, this is Ceylon " process.languageVersion
                   " running on Java " process.javaVersion "!");
     }